ryansherby/ryansherby/README.md

 An idea that rests in the hand,
 Is a seed to be sown in the land,
-A small sprout will grow,
+As a sprout it will grow,
-By a spark melting snow,
+With a spark melting snow,
 Shone brightly from your lantern of gold,

 Soon trees will dawn,